6 Min Read

 Nearly all of us would agree that having sex with somebody else when you're in a relationship is cheating.
 But cheating doesn't just happen around sex.
 It can take many other forms.

-Here's another comment from a reader.
+Let’s look another comment from a reader for illustration.
 This comes from Greta Piperkoska.

 I'm gonna imagine myself as married.
 Me and my husband go into a restaurant.
 Some man closer to the door than my husband opens it for me.
 I throw him a sexy smile, because I'm a woman.
 Cheating?
 Haha."